photo of turmeric roots which is the plant part people are interested in as remedy for insomnia

 Turmeric for insomnia: What we know and 4 ways to try it

-By Jason Wooden, PhD | April 11, 2021
+By Jason Wooden, PhD | Last updated: July 24, 2024

-While there’s no direct evidence that turmeric can cure insomnia, it’s anti-inflammatory effects may help with underlying issues for sleep such as stress, anxiety, inflammation, and chronic pain.
+While there’s no direct evidence that turmeric can cure insomnia, its anti-inflammatory effects may help with underlying issues for sleep such as stress, anxiety, inflammation, and chronic pain.

 Another way it may help fight anxiety and depression is by boosting serotonin and dopamine levels.
 To try out turmeric, you can add it to your food, drink it in a tea or smoothie, or take a high potency turmeric supplement.